CafeAuLait-CC/FlowMimic/README.md

   --stickmotion-gpu 1
 ```

 The comparison uses a 196-frame clip beginning at `--start`.
 FlowMimic receives the requested number of uniformly spaced camera-specific pose conditions.
 MLD and StickMotion receive the same camera-matched caption, and StickMotion also receives its three generated stickman sketches.
+The selected MLD checkpoint uses its retrained AIST+MVHumanNet VAE and matched generator statistics.
 The selected StickMotion baseline disables its trajectory/locus branch.
-A locus track is still exported as a diagnostic reference, but it is not provided to the model during generation.
-The output bundle contains four Blender Z-up `[196, 22, 3]` arrays, the StickMotion sketch tracks and diagnostic locus, per-method metadata/logs, and `comparison_manifest.json`.
+The output bundle contains four Blender Z-up `[196, 22, 3]` arrays, the StickMotion sketch tracks, per-method metadata/logs, and `comparison_manifest.json`.

 Load all four motions, the text, and the StickMotion sketches into one Blender scene: